 Whether you are going to start a business in Russia, invest or relocate to Russia, taxation is one of the most important things to consider.
 Individual and corporate tax rates in Russia are lower than in many EU countries, and choosing the right taxation system will help you save a great deal of money.

 All Russian residents are expected to pay a personal income tax.
 The rate is flat and amounts to 13 per cent.
+If your annual income exceeds 5 million Rubles, the income tax rate will be 15 per cent.
 Personal income tax in Russia is automatically deducted from employee's salary by the employer with no further actions required.
 If the income comes from other sources than salary (for example, from renting out an apartment), it should be declared to the Tax Service by 30 April of the year following the year the income was received in.

 Dividend tax rate in Russia amounts to 13 per cent for residents and 15 per cent for non-residents (i.e. for those spending in Russia less than 6 months out of 12).